unklerunkle/decrypt-teamcity/README.md

 This was made to replace the old unscrambler.py that was used to decrypt teamcity secrets.
 This incorporates updates packages and does not use the depricated pycrypto package.
-If you do not have the pycryptodome package just use "pip install pycryptodome" and then the script will work.